Blog

 Celtic Traditions: The Celts used oats, mainly in Scottish ceremonies, to shower upon the newlyweds.

 India: Here, rice holds deep spiritual significance.
-In many Hindu ceremonies, rice is thrown or used as offerings to deities, symbolizing prosperity and fertility.
+In many Hindu ceremonies, rice is thrown or used as offerings to deities, symbolising prosperity and fertility.

 Philippines: Instead of uncooked rice, it's common to see rose petals and sometimes even coins thrown at weddings for good fortune.